BE PREPARED

 For students staying less than 6 months:

 If your course lasts less than six months, you should take out medical insurance from a reputable company before leaving your country.
-Although emergencies will be dealt with, no other treatment is available to you unless you have insurance or can pay for the treatment yourself.
+Although you can access the above free services and emergencies will be dealt with, other NHS treatment will not be available to you unless you have insurance or can pay for the treatment yourself.
+Without insurance you will be asked to pay 150% of the going rate.

 For students staying 6 months and over: